TheDarknessLord/Numeric-car-sim/README.md

 # Numeric-car-sim
 This is the Precode for a numeric avionic simulator I am thinking of doing.
-It is very basic and dumb and I am testing my knowledge of oop.
+It is very basic and dumb and I am testing my limited knowledge of oop.
+So the plan is to create a mathematical model of a car driving experience.
+The program will have simple functions car start, car accelerate and car brake initially.
+I intend to add more features like fuel indication, fuel pumps, steering control direction etc. Note this is a non graphic simulation and I hope someone might find this useful if they are planning to make a car driving experience game like dr driving.
+The assumptions made are as - The World is a open place with no limited steering(no roads) and it is flat.
+This assumption might seem foolish but it is important for fuel calculation.